bobev18/py3chess/README.md

 2. revert the chessboard to use non-flat moves === Move objects
 3. make a flat branch and implement only the flat moves
-4. make direct comparison between flat and non flat mem usage
+4. make direct comparison between flat and non flat mem usage results are -- storing Move obj is better than a flat list !!!!!!!